Delonix regia: Cuttings

-Usefulness
+Uses

-In addition to its ornamental value, it is also a useful shade tree in tropical conditions, because it usually grows to a modest height (mostly 5 m, but it can reach a maximum height of 12 m) but spreads widely, and its dense foliage provides full shade.
+In addition to its ornamental value, it is a useful shade tree in tropical conditions, because it usually grows to a modest height (mostly 5 m, but it can reach a maximum height of 12 m) but spreads widely, and its dense foliage provides full shade.
 In areas with a marked dry season, it sheds its leaves during the drought, but in other areas it is virtually evergreen.

 Cultural significance

+Delonix regia, natively called the gulmohar (गुलमोहर) is the state tree of Delhi.

 In the Indian state of Kerala, royal poinciana is called kaalvarippoo (കാൽവരിപ്പൂവ്, kālvarippūv) which means "the flower of Calvary".
 There is a popular belief among Saint Thomas Christians of Kerala that when Jesus was crucified, there was a small royal poinciana tree nearby his Cross.
 It is believed that the blood of Jesus Christ was shed over the flowers of the tree and this is how the flowers of royal poinciana got a sharp red color.
 It is also known as Vaaga in many areas of Kerala.

 Its blossom is the national flower of St. Kitts and Nevis, and in May 2018 the royal poinciana was adopted by the city of Key West as its official tree.
 Known locally as semarak api, Delonix regia is the city flower of Sepang, Selangor, Malaysia.

-In Vietnam, this tree is called Phượng vỹ, or "phoenix's tail", and is a popular urban tree in much of Vietnam.
+In Vietnam, this is a popular urban tree and is called Phượng vỹ, or "phoenix's tail".
 Its flowering season is May–July, which coincides with the end of the school year in Vietnam.
 Because of this timing, the flower of poinciana is sometimes called the "pupil's flower".
-The tree is also commonly found on school grounds in Vietnam, however after several incidents where a tree has fallen onto students, with one student killed, schools started cutting down or severely pruning the trees.
+The tree is also commonly found on school grounds in Vietnam; however, after several incidents where a tree fell onto students, with one student killed, schools started cutting down or severely pruning the trees.
 Hải Phòng is nicknamed Thành phố hoa phượng đỏ ("City of red poinciana").

 The song "Poinciana" was inspired by the presence of this tree in Cuba.

+In South India, these trees are common in schools, so children used to play with the stamens of the bud.